kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 * `bodyText`: If this value is non-empty, the endpoint will not be marked as available until this value is returned (e.g. `Hello World`).
 If this value is emptystring, no body text comparison will be done.

 ### waitForHttpPostEndpointAvailability(ServiceID serviceId, uint32 port, String path, String requestBody, uint32 initialDelayMilliseconds, uint32 retries, uint32 retriesDelayMilliseconds, String bodyText)
-Waits until a service endpoint is available by making requests to the endpoint using the given parameters, and the http get method.
+Waits until a service endpoint is available by making requests to the endpoint using the given parameters, and the HTTP POST method.
 An error is thrown if the number of retries is exceeded.

 **Args**